 Watching their favorite professionals claim big wins on the world's most famous courts is inspirational for many club level players but it is the hard work behind the scenes that might provide the most powerful lesson.
 Giselle Martin, fitness trainer to Casey Dellacqua shares her tennis training diary from Birmingham to show how hard the professionals work at their preparation.

-The grass court season officially begins for Casey Dellacqua in Birmingham.
+The grass-court season officially begins for Casey Dellacqua in Birmingham.
 With a big day in both singles and doubles, we are up at 7 am, have breakfast at 8 am and are ready for our scheduled pick up at 9 am.

-With grass court time so limited, there are usually four players hitting on court instead of the usual two.
-If you’re scheduled to play first match of the day, like Casey, it can be testing for all four players out there.
+With grass court time so limited, there are usually four players hitting on the court instead of the usual two.
+If you’re scheduled to play the first match of the day, like Casey, it can be testing for all four players out there.
 The main objective is to hit as many balls as possible and make the most of that 30 minutes – it can mean bumping anyone that gets in your way and jumping on every loose ball.
 There are few friends to be made out there.

-Back onto court for her doubles match.
+Back onto the court for her doubles match.
 First set down 7-5 then a rain delay.
 Casey returns to the player lounge for another quick bite to eat (half a ham sandwich), then back out to finish the match in a super tiebreak 13-11 win.
 Again, all that careful preparation has paid off.

 Always at the ready

 Casey promises me she’ll do 15 minutes agility and speed before her hit.
-Persuading players to do something extra can sometimes require having a degree in negotiating, but I must say, Casey is pretty good with these things – she might not be excited to do them, but she’ll give it 100 per cent anyway.
+Persuading players to do something extra can sometimes require having a degree in negotiating, but I must say, Casey is pretty good with these things – she might not be excited to do them, but she’ll give it 100 percent anyway.

 Casey plays another lefthander, like herself, today.
-Sometimes players like to practice with a lefty, but Casey is thankfully pretty relaxed about it all and has a 30 minute hit-up with her doubles partner, Ash –who isn’t a lefty.
-I must say I feel for the lefties: usually tennis players won’t want to hit with a lefty unless they are scheduled to play a lefty.
+Sometimes players like to practice with a lefty, but Casey is thankfully pretty relaxed about it all and has a 30-minute hit-up with her doubles partner, Ash –who isn’t a lefty.
+I must say I feel for the lefties: usually, tennis players won’t want to hit with a lefty unless they are scheduled to play a lefty.
 One minute they want you and then the next minute they don’t!

-After her warm-up hit, there is time for a shower, strapping and some lunch (chicken, veggies and rice).
+After her warm-up hit, there is time for a shower, strapping, and some lunch (chicken, veggies, and rice).
 Keeping hydrated all the time with water is of paramount importance.

 Also super important is to always be watching the score on the court you will be playing on, as matches can progress quickly.
 However, generally for Casey, it seems that the game before tends to drag out.
 We always have a laugh and tell Casey that she’s somehow managed to end up with the ‘game before split sets curse’.
 But again, Casey doesn’t complain, she just sucks it up and always makes sure she is ready to go on court.
 Time to get our game face on.
 We usually try to start to warm-up just after the first set has ended.
 After a quick pep talk with super coach Stinger (Shannon Nettle), she’s off.

 Casey has been working extremely hard over the last six months and it shows, as her body is feeling great.
-Considering this is the first grass court tournament of the year, players can get quite sore in the lower back, hamstrings and gluteals.
+Considering this is the first grass-court tournament of the year, players can get quite sore in the lower back, hamstrings, and gluteals.
 But Casey is plugging away, always our little trooper.

 Casey is scheduled to play her fellow Australian Sam Stosur, fourth match after 11 am.
 Again it is a guessing game – they could be on anytime from 2–5 pm.
 She has pasta and salad for lunch at 12.30 pm then it’s a waiting game.
 Players will usually just hang out in the player’s lounge watching TV, with one eye on the score of the court you’re playing on.
 Showtime.
-At 4.15 pm we warmup with a combination of exercises – foot speed, agility, reaction and power drills.
+At 4.15 pm we warm up with a combination of exercises – foot speed, agility, reaction, and power drills.

 Considering Casey hasn’t eaten for four hours, she has a banana before she hits the court.
 She needs to ensure she has enough petrol to get her through her match.
 Nothing worse than a player running out of energy when they’re almost there!
 It’s essential for tennis players to eat every two-four hours to replenish all the energy they’re expending.

 Casey overcomes Sam in their first-ever battle on the WTA Tour, recovering to defeat her Fed Cup team-mate 2-6 6-2 6-2 in one hour, 45 minutes to advance to the quarterfinals.
-It’s the best performance by an Australian at the grass court event since Alicia Molik reached the same stage of the tournament a decade earlier.
+It’s the best performance by an Australian at the grass-court event since Alicia Molik reached the same stage of the tournament a decade earlier.
 As we say, another great day in the office.
 She has another big day tomorrow (singles and doubles) so we need to ensure we have a good recovery session.

 Over to the gym, where she spends 15 minutes jogging on the treadmill, then 20 minutes stretching.
-After a quick protein shake it’s off to media, then home.
-Usually when players finish their match, it’s a good two or three hours before they can really relax – this career is not for the faint hearted!
+After a quick protein shake, it’s off to media, then home.
+Usually, when players finish their match, it’s a good two or three hours before they can really relax – this career is not for the faint-hearted!